Audio Mastering with MasteringBOX

 Physical Sales and Digital Downloads

-Royalties can be earned from the sales of your music in both the physical and digital domain.
+Royalties can be earned from the sales of your music in both the physical and digital domains.
 This is usually handled by your record label and is paid per the terms of your contract.
-Many artists are given advances when they begin working on an album.
-This money is designed to subsidize the artists living costs while they are writing and recording.
+Many artists receive advances when they begin working on an album.
+This money is designed to subsidize the artists’ living costs while they are writing and recording.
 Usually, this advance must be recuperated by the label before the artists begin to see profits from the music.
 Producers and engineers can also be paid from sales royalties.
 This can only be done if it has been negotiated into a contract prior to the release of the music.
 Commonly, this is seen when the music created becomes more of a collaboration between the musicians and professionals involved.

 Broadcast Radio & Television

 Under US copyright law, performance royalties are paid to songwriters and publishers for any music that is broadcast via terrestrial and satellite/cable radio and television.
 Currently, performance royalties are not payable to recording artists or labels for any music broadcast via terrestrial radio.
 This is only gainable through satellite radio stations.
 However, some major labels do have deals in place to receive music royalties for terrestrial airplay.
 However, it is unlikely that this hugely benefits the recording artists.
-Producers and engineers can also be paid broadcast royalties if this has been agreed with the artist and/or label.
+Producers and engineers can also be paid broadcast royalties if this has been agreed upon with the artist and/or label.

 Streaming